micmejia/bible-dump/NKJV/1 Kings/1 Kgs 4.md

 And these _were_ his officials: Azariah the son of Zadok, the priest;

 ###### 3
-Elihoreph and Ahijah, the sons of Shisha, [^a]scribes; Jehoshaphat the son of Ahilud, the recorder;
+Elihoreph and Ahijah, the sons of Shisha, scribes; Jehoshaphat the son of Ahilud, the recorder;

 ###### 4
 Benaiah the son of Jehoiada, over the army; Zadok and Abiathar, the priests;